-Then we will spend time searching Amazon together for something perfect that falls into the price range of the amount that they have earned.
+Then we will spend time searching online together for something perfect that falls into the price range of the amount that they have earned.
 I will collect the Merry Money from each child and then just pay using my debit card.

 Since Target will not honor a Christmas currency at their cash register, you will need to make a modification.

 I would still have the kids count their Merry bucks and then you can convert that to actual cash.

 Go to the store, select a gift and they can pay using real US dollars.

 The kids will learn several valuable lessons with this Christmas activity.

 They will work hard doing chores and other tasks in order to earn their Merry Money.

 Kids will learn that hard work does not always result in instant gratification.

 Kids will work on saving up for a “big” item vs. blowing their money as soon as they earn it.